ddwalk77/FDIP/README.md

 fire department · 911 dispatching · emergency · machine learning

 ## Introduction
-Fire departments are not only composed of fire fighters that fight fire, but EMT, paramedic, and rescue.
-They respond to a variety of calls through 911 dispatch- ing.
-They respond with the police department when needed, to vehicle accidents, medical calls as the paramedics operate through the same facility or are also fire fighters, and various rescue operations due to water, machinery, or chemical in- cidents to name a few.
-Incidents can vary in number of people needed, the type of services required, and equipment needed.
-Because of the diversity in services required by fire departments due to incident and location types, and addition- ally requiring the fastest response time, resources must be readily available.
+Fire departments are not only composed of fire fighters that fight fires, but EMT, paramedic, and rescue.
+They respond to a variety of calls through 911 dispatching They respond with the police department when needed, to vehicle accidents, medical calls as the paramedics operating through the same facility who are also fire fighters, and various rescue operations due to water, machinery, or chemical incidents to name a few.
+Incidents can vary in number of people needed, the type of services required, and necessary equipment.
+Because of the diversity in services required by fire departments due to incident and location types, and additionally requiring the fastest response time, resources must be readily available.
 Resources include human resources and equipment.
-All incidents are logged by responding first responders through the National Fire Incident Reporting System by each fire company and some larger municipalities have made this information readily available through their city website.
+All incidents are logged through the National Fire Incident Reporting System [6] by responding first responders within each fire company and some larger municipalities have made this information readily available through their city website.

 - ### Goals of this Research
 The goal of this research is to use municipality incident history to predict future